-- 4.6 It is proposed that the Board provides progress reports to each meeting of the Council. - 4.7 To enable the Board to work at pace, it is proposed that the Council is asked to endorse the criteria for identifying peer reviews as attached at Appendix 1 and to delegate authority to the Board for agreeing its programme of reviews.
+- 4.11 A timeline for the work plan is attached at Appendix 3.
+Some of the actions will complete by certain dates while others, e.g. review up-dates and recommendations, will be considered at each Board meeting as core redesign business.
+It is proposed that the Board provides progress reports to each meeting of the Council and makes recommendations to it for redesign.
+This includes informing the budget process as it is considered by the Council. - 4.12 The Board has agreed to meet monthly in workshops and to hold additional formal Board meetings when decisions are required and to synchronise these Board meetings with Council meetings.
+The calendar of meetings has been agreed. - 4.13 To enable the Board to work at pace, the Council is asked to endorse the criteria for identifying peer reviews as attached at Appendix 1 and to delegate authority to the Board for agreeing its programme of reviews.
 Any Member can propose areas for review to the Board by contacting the Chair, the Head of Policy and Reform or by attending a workshop.